Joint Embedding Variational Bayes: Energy-based Predictive Learning and Likelihood-based Modelling

 \paragraph{Amortized inference network.} Optimizing an ELBO requires an explicit variational posterior \(q(\mathbf s\mid \mathbf z)\)~\citep{kingma2014auto,rezende2014stochastic}.
 In VJE, the inference network \(g_\phi\) parameterizes this posterior by producing \((\boldsymbol\mu_i,\boldsymbol\sigma_i^2)\), enabling reparameterized sampling and efficient optimization of the ELBO.
 Deterministic objectives in energy-based joint embedding can be interpreted as learning point estimates, while VJE maintains an explicit distributional posterior that supports marginalization and density-based scoring.

-\paragraph{Objective and architecture.} The comparison above is objective-level, contrasting a pointwise energy score with a normalized likelihood.
+\paragraph{Objective and architecture.} The comparison above is objective-level, contrasting a pointwise energy score with a conditional subdensity model.
 Many non-contrastive baselines apply their loss in a projected space.
-We omit a separate projection head since the likelihood semantics in VJE are attached directly to the geometry of the encoder embedding space, and both the posterior \(q_i(\mathbf s\mid \mathbf z_i)\) and the likelihood \(p_\psi(y_j\mid \mathbf s_i,\boldsymbol\sigma_i^2)\) are defined in relation to \(\mathbf z\) (Section~\ref{sec:architecture}).
+We omit a separate projection head since the likelihood semantics in VJE are attached directly to the geometry of the encoder embedding space, and both the posterior \(q_i(\mathbf s\mid \mathbf z_i)\) and the likelihood \(\tilde p_\psi(y_j\mid \mathbf s_i,\boldsymbol\sigma_i^2)\) are defined in relation to \(\mathbf z\) (Section~\ref{sec:architecture}).